 The District utilizes per capita water use information to help ensure a sustainable water supply in the future and to measure progress in conservation.
 Specifically, the goal is to achieve and maintain 150 gallons per capita per day compliance with all public supply utilities and to reduce the 2011 to 2015 Southern Region average unadjusted gross per capita (84 gpcd) by 5.2 percent by 2025.
-The region has no utilities above 150 gpcd, and the regional average unadjusted gross per capita has increased by approximately 2.3 percent to 86 gpcd in 2021.
+The region has two utilities above 150 gpcd, and the regional average unadjusted gross per capita derose per capita has increased by approximately 4.7 percent to 88 gpcd in 2023.
 The District continues to support the region through a combination of regulatory, economic, incentive-based and outreach measures, as well as technical assistance, to assist in meeting the per capita objectives.
-For example, Manatee County's toilet rebate program received FY2023 funding for its 15th phase.